Kermadec plate

-The Kermadec Plate is a very long and narrow tectonic plate located west of the Kermadec Trench in the south Pacific Ocean.
+The Kermadec plate is a long and narrow tectonic plate located west of the Kermadec Trench in the south Pacific Ocean.
 Also included on this tectonic plate is a small portion of the North Island of New Zealand and the Kermadec Islands.
-It is separated from the Australian Plate by a long divergent boundary which forms a back-arc basin.
-This area is highly prone to earthquakes and tsunami.
+It is separated from the Australian plate by a long divergent boundary which forms a back-arc basin.
+This area is highly prone to earthquakes and tsunamis.

+The Pacific plate east to west convergence rates with the Australian and Kermadec plates are among the fastest on Earth, being 8 cm per year in the north and 4.5 cm per year in the south.